 Linus Pauling was one of the greatest scientists of the twentieth century, who won 2 unshared Nobel Prizes (the only person in history who received unshared prizes), one in 1954 for Chemistry and one in 1962 for Peace.

 A scientist, who reviewed scientific literature and dared to demonstrate that vitamins and minerals can cure real diseases!
 He showed that at a less expensive cost, people can be better by only taking vitamins and not drugs.
 How does this sound coming from a scientist?

 The book presents his advice on how to improve your health life and prevent potential serious diseases.
 The doses, the combinations, the diet in general, are all here in the beginning of the book, followed by reviewed studies and clinical trials from all scientific literature, basically proofs to back up his words.

-The book has 338 pages, available on paperbark, published by Oregon State University Press and it costs $14.68.
+The book has 338 pages, available on paperbark, published by Oregon State University Press.

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma – by Bessel van der Kolk M.D.